Overview of Cathedral High School

 Juniors and seniors receive dedicated college preparatory classes to prepare them for the SAT, college applications, and more.
 Through a 20-year partnership with the law firm WilmerHale, seniors attend multiple workshops with WilmerHale employees to compose, edit, and refine their college application essays.

 Leadership & Service

 The school’s tagline of “Teaching Values.
 Building Leaders.” is more than just lip service.
 Catholic and gospel values are integrated throughout a Cathedral education.
 In addition to 6 years of required theology classes (grades 7 through 12), every student is required to participate in community service and social justice projects.

-Between student government, campus ministry, National Honor Society, and a full array of clubs and extracurricular activities students have the opportunity to expand their learning outside the classroom and gain leadership experience.
+Between student government, campus ministry, National Honor Society and many clubs and extracurricular activities students have the opportunity to expand their learning outside the classroom and gain leadership experience.

-20 athletics teams for both boys and girls and at all playing levels from middle school and freshman through JV and varsity teach students teamwork, leadership, and healthy living.
-In addition to many sectional, league, and state championship teams, Cathedral has graduated star athletes such as WNBA player Michelle “Ice” Edwards, a 2014 inductee into the Women’s Basketball Hall of Fame.
+Many athletics teams are offered for CHS students from middle school and freshman through JV and varsity.
+Athletic programs at Cathedral teach students teamwork, leadership and healthy living.
+In addition to many sectional, league and state championship teams, Cathedral has graduated star athletes such as WNBA players, Michelle “Ice” Edwards, a 2014 inductee into the Women’s Basketball Hall of Fame.

-Cathedral High School is a 501(c)(3) charitable organization governed by an independent Board of Trustees.
-Donations to Cathedral may be tax-deductible.
+Cathedral High School is a 501(c)(3) charitable organization governed by an independent Board of Trustees since 2004.
+Donations to Cathedral High School may be tax-deductible to the extent permitted by law.
 Cathedral’s EIN is 56-2438574.